 Why is mobile SEO important?

 Mobile SEO makes sure your mobile site offers the best possible presentation of your content to a mobile device user.
 Since our world is increasingly mobile-oriented, it has become imperative that your site is mobile-friendly.
-If your site is not, or not properly, available for mobile users, you are going to miss out on a decent ranking in the search engines and thus miss income.
-Therefore, you should do everything in your power to make the mobile version of your site as good as possible.
+If your site is not, or not properly, available for mobile users, you will miss out on a decent ranking in the search engines and thus miss the income.
+Therefore, you should do everything in your power to optimize the mobile view of your site and make it as good as possible.
 In fact, it should be excellent!

-Since the beginning of this year, Google uses the mobile version of the site to determine its rankings.
-If your site is not up to scratch, or if you present less content on your mobile site, you will have a difficult time getting a good ranking.
-If you don’t have an adequate mobile version of your site yet, you best make a fully functioning one, preferably as a responsive design.
-Google has a great getting started guide to get you going.
+For a while, Google uses the mobile version of the site to determine its rankings.
+If your site is not up to scratch or presents less content on your mobile site, you will have difficulty getting good rankings.
+If you don’t have an adequate mobile view of your site yet, you best make a fully functioning one, preferably as a responsive design.
+Google has a great getting started guide to help you improve your mobile site.